 Although diving with enriched air means having a gas blend with more than 21% oxygen in the mix, the most common blends are 32% and 36% oxygen, while the remaining 68% and 64%, respectively, is nitrogen.
 Enriched Air Nitrox is also abbreviated EANx.
 The x in EANx tells us the oxygen percentage present in the mix, for example, EAN32, and EAN36.

 As you can see now, we end up with a gas blend containing less nitrogen.
-As you may remember from your open water course, nitrogen is the gas component in air, or nitrox for that matter, which causes decompression sickness (DCS), narcosis, and is our limiting gas which dictates our bottom time.
+As you may remember from your open water course, nitrogen is the gas component in air, which can cause decompression sickness (DCS), narcosis, and also is nitrogen the limiting gas which dictates our bottom time.

 Benefits of diving with Enriched Air Nitrox (EAN)